Researchers in Schools (RIS) recruits PhD graduates and places them as trainee teachers in schools.

 Oliver has gone far above and beyond expectations for an NQT.
 He is, and will continue to be, a real asset to our maths department and our school.

 RIS participants are making an impact in their schools.

-In each year of the programme, participants deliver an activity specifically designed to combine their expertise and an area of school need.
+In both years of the programme, participants deliver an activity specifically designed to combine their expertise and an area of school need.

 In 2018/19 activities included talks by scientists at universities and in industry, astrophysics enrichment lessons, robotics and programming clubs, and national competitions such as FameLab and UKMT challenges.

 Alex’s commitment to delivering a high quality education and engendering a love of his subject in his students is unwavering.
 He has been a huge asset to Essa Academy, both in the classroom, and in his willingness to involve himself in the wider life of the school.